Estée Lauder Shopping Assistant

 We are incredibly grateful for the opportunity to ideate a solution for people with mobility disabilities who want to enjoy the beauty shopping experience at Estée Lauder.
 Throughout the creation process, we gained valuable insights into the unique challenges faced by people with disabilities and were able to design an application that directly addresses their needs.

 Overall, creating this project reminded us the importance of inclusive design and the potential that technology has in order to impact people’s lives in a positive way.
-We hope that ELSA will be implemented in the future, and that it serves as an inspiration for other people and companies to prioritize accessibility in their products and services.
+We hope that ELSA serves as an inspiration for other people and companies to prioritize accessibility in their products and services.